 Date of Authorship for this Version

 Esty, Daniel C. and Porter, Michael E., "National Environmental Performance: An Empirical Analysis of Policy Results and Determinants" (2005).
 Faculty Scholarship Series.
-Paper 430.
+430.